Cardoso Moreira Futebol Clube

-Cardoso Moreira Futebol Clube, usually known simply as Cardoso Moreira, is a currently inactive Brazilian football club from Cardoso Moreira, Rio de Janeiro state.
+Cardoso Moreira Futebol Clube, usually known simply as Cardoso Moreira, is a club Brazilian football club from Cardoso Moreira, Rio de Janeiro state, currently playing in the 5th tier of football in Rio de Janeiro.

 The club plays its home matches at Antônio Ferreira de Medeiros.
 Cardoso Moreira competed in the Campeonato Carioca in 2008 and won the Campeonato Carioca Fourth Level in 1994 and the Campeonato Carioca Third Level in 2006.

 History

 The club was founded on March 19, 1935.

 In 1994, Cardoso Moreira won the Campeonato Carioca Fourth Level, and in 2006 the club won the Campeonato Carioca Third Level, after beating Silva Jardim in the final.
 In 2007, the club was promoted to the following year's Campeonato Carioca. and on January 19, 2008, the club played its first Campeonato Carioca match, against Fluminense.
 Fluminense beat Cardoso Moreira 2-0.